The Cultus Creek occurrence is located on the southern arm of Cultus Creek, approximately 5 kilometres southwest of its junction with the north arm.

-These rocks, formerly assigned to the Dutch Creek Formation of the Purcell Supergroup of Middle Proterozoic age, have recently been remapped to lie within the Irene Volcanic Formation of the Horsethief Creek Group (Upper Proterozoic Windermere Supergroup).
-In detail (Assessment Report 10484) they consist of schistose greenstone (possible andesitic tuffs) overlain or intercalated with orange-weathering dolostone, siltstone and phyllitic shales.
-The granitic Nelson batholith lies to the west of the claims; metamorphic grade is staurolite amphibolite just to the south of the property, but may be greenschist in the area of mineralization.
+The area is underlain by rocks, formerly assigned to the Dutch Creek Formation of the middle Proterozoic Purcell Supergroup that have been remapped to lie within the Irene Volcanic Formation of the Horsethief Creek Group (upper Proterozoic Windermere Supergroup).
+In detail (Assessment Report 10484), they consist of schistose greenstone (possible andesitic tuffs) overlain or intercalated with orange-weathering dolostone, siltstone and phyllitic shales.
+The granitic Nelson Batholith lies to the west of the claims; metamorphic grade is staurolite amphibolite just to the south of the property but may be greenschist in the area of mineralization.